andreahjelde/Oblig2/README.md

-The main font will be “Lato” and sans-serif will be defined as fallback font.
+The main font will be “Lato” and sans-serif will be defined as fallback font.X

 The default browser font size must be set to 14px.
 X